-CURSOR A special symbol on the screen which shows the position where a character will be displayed when keyed in.
+CURSOR A special symbol DIP Dual in line package.
+It is on the screen which shows the position where a character will be displayed when keyed in.

 CYLINDER A hard disk is made up of platters.
 On the surface of each platter are concentric circles called tracks.
 The tracks on a platter are identified with unique numbers starting from 0.
 Tracks of the same number from all the platters constitute the cylinder of that same number.
 Thus "cylinder 5" refers to all tracks numbered "5" on the platters.